erikrose/blessings/README.rst

 ----------------

-If you've ever noticed a program, such as an editor, restores the previous screen state (Your shell prompt) after exiting, you're seeing the ``enter_fullscreen`` and ``exit_fullscreen`` attributes in effect.
+If you've ever noticed a program, such as an editor, restores the previous screen (such as your shell prompt) after exiting, you're seeing the ``enter_fullscreen`` and ``exit_fullscreen`` attributes in effect.

 ``enter_fullscreen``
     Switch to alternate screen, previous screen is stored by terminal driver.
 ``exit_fullscreen``
-    Switch back to standard screen, restoring the same termnal state.
+    Switch back to standard screen, restoring the same terminal state.

 There's also a context manager you can use as a shortcut::